 Regardless of what you decide, it’s important to note that you have options.
 Suppose you have a medical history that points to a potential long-term cancer diagnosis or a critical illness.
 In that case, there may be alternative routes that provide you with better coverage.

-However, if you would like to proactively explore getting a short-term disability plan, we recommend starting the conversation with your employer if it’s not already offered.
+However, if you would like to proactively explore getting a short-term disability or long-term disability plan, we recommend starting the conversation with your employer if it’s not already offered.
 We are always here to answer any additional questions you may have.

 Explore your short-term disability insurance options.